BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 This next one has some hard fights, so prep your team accordingly.

-Accept the final quest at the Nightclub then fly over to Agate City.
+Accept the final quest at the Nightclub with Cass, then fly over to Agate City.
 Head down to Route 1, climb the rocks to reach Iolia Valley, then climb the waterfall at the top of the area to reach a cave.
 Use the Purple Crystal to enter a New World Door.

 !battle(["Hypno", :HYPNO2, 1], "Chess Board")